 “Spiritual leaders have long advocated that spirits and human beings are equal.
 Spiritual leaders have long advocated against injustice in any form,” says Patricia Kevena Fili, National Religious Leadership Roundtable member and vice president of the Pagan Alliance.
 “In this light, many multi-faith leaders and leaders of justice joyfully proclaim that everyone has the right to marry the person of their choice.
 The denial of such a basic right is clearly unjust.
 Community and national leaders have come together to praise spirit and justice in the issue of marriage equality.”

-The National Religious Leadership Roundtable, an interfaith network of leaders from pro-LGBT faith, spiritual and religious organizations convened by the National Gay and Lesbian Task Force, was meeting in San Francisco, Calif., for its biannual gathering.
+The National Religious Leadership Roundtable, an interfaith network of leaders from pro-LGBT faith, spiritual and religious organizations convened by the National LGBTQ Task Force, was meeting in San Francisco, Calif., for its biannual gathering.